twome/mane/docs/tasks.md

+- FEAT: allow colons in matchers
+	- must separate the IDs and asset filenames?
+	- replace : with _ in filenames
+	- indicator -renamed---
+	- use special comment to write matchlist in file

 - FEAT: implement server endpoints for extension (add new patch, open asset in native, specify the active matcher)

 - BUG: changing cache.patches at all fucks up because getAllPatches doesn't check for diffs before using caches